 Do you want to be employed by an Australian employer?

 This does not qualify as a business trip and is therefore not permitted with the eVisitor visa Australia.
-Want to earn some extra money during a long holiday?
+Would you like to earn some extra money during a long holiday?
 If you are younger than 31, you can apply for a so-called Working Holiday visa Australia for this purpose.
 In other cases, you must apply for a work visa.

 Do you also meet the other requirements of the eVisitor visa?